NREL/ComStock.github.io/docs/resources/tutorials/join_geospatial_data.md

 U.S. and allow ComStock to include granular projected emissions in the dataset.
-Census PUMA and Tract, as mentioned above, are the most granular geographic resolution in the ComStock dataset and allow for joining of common external datasets, such as those required to perform energy justice and equity analyses.
+Census PUMA and Tract, as mentioned above, are the most granular geographic resolution in the ComStock dataset and allow for joining of common external datasets.

 Table 1.
 Geospatial fields in the ComStock dataset